 One-third of all adults will experience the excruciating pain of shingles in their lifetime.
 Up to 20% of them will go on to develop a painful complication called post-herpetic neuralgia that can last for years.
-When you need relief from the pain, Neel Amin, MD, at American Pain Experts in Oakland Park within Fort Lauderdale, Florida, can help.
+When you need relief from the pain, Neel Amin, MD, at Pain Relief Solutions in Oakland Park within Fort Lauderdale, Florida, can help.
 Dr. Amin has years of experience creating individualized treatments that alleviate your pain and help you enjoy life again.
 To schedule an appointment, call the office or use the online booking feature.

 Shingles, also called herpes zoster, develops from the virus that causes chickenpox.
 After you have chickenpox, the varicella-zoster virus stays in your body.
 It settles in nerves, where it stays dormant for years until it suddenly reactivates and causes shingles.